-PRIMOS, as installed on your system, uses a basic set of active search rules lists provided with Rev. 21.0.
+PRIMOS uses a basic set of active search rules lists.
+At the installation of PRIMOS 22.0 the SA should have enlarged and modified the search rules lists.
+See the Software Installation Guide, Rev. 22.0 for details.
 Search rules permit each user to define a sequence of locations to search for file system objects.
 Each process at initialization reads the presently active set of search rules lists, located in the directory SEARCH\RULES\.
 The process copies the rules and follows them until process completion, even if the lists in SEARCH\RULES\ receive changes in the interim.